What You Need To Know When Coaching Kids

 Neglect occurs when adults fail to meet a child’s basic needs, to an extent that is likely to result in serious impairment of the child’s health or development.
 For example, failing to protect a child from physical harm or danger, or failing to ensure access to appropriate medical care/treatment.

-exposing them to undue cold, heat or electrical storms, or exposing them to unnecessary risk of injury.
+Examples in sport: not ensuring children are safe, exposing them to undue cold, heat or electrical storms or exposing them to unnecessary risk of injury.

 Also check out the Play by the Rules (http://www.playbytherules.net.au/) site for more excellent information.